alxcy0712/WealthGlow/README.md

 *   **Portfolio Simulation**: Visualize asset growth over 5-50 years with customizable expected returns.
 *   **Withdrawal Strategy**: Simulate "decumulation" phases with annual/monthly withdrawals and inflation adjustments.
+*   **Annualized Return Calculation**: Automatically calculates the Compound Annual Growth Rate (CAGR) of your portfolio strategy.
 *   **Dual-Axis Visualization**: Compare total portfolio value and annual cash flow on the same chart.
 *   **AI Optimization**: Uses **Gemini 3 Pro** to analyze your portfolio risks and suggest improvements based on your financial goals.
 *   **Multi-Currency & Language**: Full support for English/USD and Chinese/CNY.